Rigidity of high dimensional graph manifolds: Introduction

 \begin{theorem}[QI-rigidity of pieces] Let $N$ be a complete finite-volume hyperbolic $m$-manifold, $m\geq 3$, and let $\Gamma$ be a finitely generated group quasi-isometric to $\pi_1 (N)\times\mZ^d$, $d\geq 0$.
 Then there exists a finite-index subgroup $\Gamma'$ of $\Gamma$, a finite-sheeted covering $N'$ of $N$, a group $\Delta$ and a finite group $F$ such that the following short exact sequences hold:

 Moreover, $j(\mZ^d)$ is contained in the center of $\Gamma'$.
 In other words, $\Gamma'$ is a central extension by $\mZ^d$ of a finite extension of $\pi_1 (N')$. \end{theorem}

+In the case of purely hyperbolic pieces, i.e.~when $d=0$, Theorem~\ref{product:thm} is proved by Schwartz \cite{schw}.
 Note that the analogous result in the setting where $N$ is compact has been established by Kleiner and Leeb \cite{klelee}.
 A consequence of this result is that we can determine when two pieces have quasi-isometric fundamental group: their fibers must be of the same dimension, while their bases must be commensurable.

-In Chapter \ref{qirigidity:sec}, we study groups quasi-isometric to an irreducible graph manifold, and show that they must exhibit a graph of groups structure which closely resembles that of a graph manifold (compare with \cite{MSW1}, \cite{MSW2}, \cite{Pap}).
+In Chapter \ref{qirigidity:sec}, we study groups quasi-isometric to an irreducible graph manifold, and show that they must exhibit a graph of groups structure which closely resembles that of a graph manifold (compare with the work of Mosher, Sageev, and Whyte \cite{MSW1}, \cite{MSW2}, and Papasoglu \cite{Pap}).
+Once Theorems~\ref{qi-preserve:thm} and~\ref{product:thm} are established, to deduce Theorem~\ref{qirigidity:thm} it is sufficient to ensure that a quasi-action on the universal cover of an irreducible graph manifold yields a genuine action on the Bass-Serre tree, and this follows quite easily from the fact that walls and pieces are quasi-preserved.

 \begin{theorem} Let $M$ be an irreducible graph $n$-manifold obtained by gluing the pieces $V_i=\overline{N}_i\times T^{d_i}$, $i=1,\ldots, k$.
 Let $\Gamma$ be a group quasi-isometric to $\pi_1 (M)$.
 Then either $\Gamma$ itself or a subgroup of $\Gamma$ of index two is isomorphic to the fundamental group of a graph of groups satisfying the following conditions: \begin{itemize} \item every edge group contains $\mZ^{n-1}$ as a subgroup of finite index; \item for every vertex group $\G_v$ there exist $i\in\{1,\ldots, k\}$, a finite-sheeted covering $N'$ of $N_i$ and a finite-index subgroup $\G'_v$ of $\G_v$ that fits into the exact sequences